Amirmahdi-Monzavi/ticketing-system/README.md

 ### Backend Setup:

-1. Navigate to the backend/src directory.
+1. Navigate to the backend directory.
 2. Run `npm install` to install dependencies.
 3. Ensure that the MySQL server is running and accessible.
 4. Create a `.env` file with database credentials and a JWT secret.